junebloom/fae/README.md

 # API Reference

-The guide below is the best primary documentation, but if you need detailed API information, take a peek at the source code!
+The guide below is the best primary documentation, but if you need more detailed API information try taking a peek at the source!

 I work hard to keep it simple, readable, fully annotated, and fully unit-tested.
 The tests provide an overview of the APIs through usage examples, and the implementation of course has the full details.